rapyuta-robotics/rapyuta-io-docs/hugo/content/getting-started/add-new-device/_index.md

 You may read the [list of error codes](/getting-started/add-new-device/device-failed-error-codes) for more details about specific failure cases.
 {{% /notice %}}

+On the **Details** page of the device, you may modify its description or its catkin workspace as shown in the below image.

 ![Device's Details tab](/images/getting-started/add-new-device/demo-device-details.png?classes=border,shadow&width=60pc)

 {{% notice note %}}